List of all-time NHL standings: Regular season

-As of the end of the 2021–22 NHL regular season, the Montreal Canadiens have the most games played with (6,869).
-The Toronto Maple Leafs have one fewer game played, and having been in the league as long as Montreal, were tied with the Canadiens for the most games played.
-A discrepancy occurred during the 2021–22 season caused teams to play a different amount of games due to a mid-season suspension of play resulting from the onset of the COVID-19 pandemic.
-The Canadiens additionally lead all NHL franchises in wins (3,495), ties (837), and points (8,013).
-The Maple Leafs lead all NHL franchises in losses (2,850).

-The Vegas Golden Knights have the highest point percentage among active NHL teams (.622), while the Seattle Kraken have recorded the lowest point percentage (.366).
-Vegas and Seattle are the second-most recently and most-recently established franchises, respectively.
-Being the most recently established team in the NHL, the Seattle Kraken have the fewest games played among active NHL franchises (82), as well as the fewest wins (20), losses (49), overtime losses (6), and points (60).
-As both the Golden Knights and the Kraken began play after ties were eliminated from the NHL, both teams are tied with the fewest recorded (0).
-The Florida Panthers have recorded the most overtime losses (214).
+As of the end of the 2024–25 NHL regular season, the Montreal Canadiens have the most games played with 7,115.
+The Toronto Maple Leafs were formerly tied with the Canadiens, as both teams are the two surviving franchises from the NHL's inaugural 1917–18 NHL season.
+A one-game discrepancy between the Canadiens and Leafs occurred during the 2019–20 season, as a mid-season suspension resulting from the onset of the COVID-19 pandemic caused teams to play a different number of games.
+The Canadiens additionally lead all NHL franchises in wins (3,596), ties (837), and points (8,248).
+The Chicago Blackhawks lead all NHL franchises in losses (2,905), while the Florida Panthers have recorded the most overtime losses (232).
+Being the most recently established NHL team, the Utah Mammoth have the fewest games played (82), wins (38), losses (31), overtime losses (13), and points (89).
+The Mammoth, as well as the Vegas Golden Knights and Seattle Kraken were established after the NHL eliminated ties, and as such have the fewest ties recorded.
+The Golden Knights have the highest point percentage among active NHL teams (.632), while the Kraken have the lowest (.483).

 Defunct franchises

 Several NHL teams have since gone defunct.
 Many of them played in the NHL eras between the ceasing of the National Hockey Association in 1918 and the beginning of the NHL's Original Six era.
 The latter ended with the 1967 NHL expansion, when six teams joined the league.
 Of these 1967 expansion teams, only the Oakland Seals would later fold.

 Among all defunct franchises, the Cleveland Barons recorded the most games played (858), losses (448), and ties (141).
 The Montreal Maroons recorded the most wins (271), while the New York Americans had the most points (637), and the original Ottawa Senators had the highest point percentage (.514).
 The Montreal Wanderers, having had their arena burn down during the first NHL season, have the fewest games played (6), wins (1), and points (2), as well as the lowest point percentage (.167).
 The Wanderers actually played just 4 of their 6 recorded games, as they defaulted two of them following their arena burning down but prior to their disbandment.

-All now defunct NHL franchises folded prior to the advent of the NHL's overtime loss feature.
+With the exception of the Arizona Coyotes, all now defunct NHL franchises folded prior to the advent of the NHL's overtime loss feature.